zeeman-effect/maiar-ai/website/docs/01-building-plugins/03-triggers.md

 ---
 sidebar_position: 3
 title: Triggers
-description: Learn about the role of triggers in Maiar
+description: Learn about the role of triggers in MAIAR
 ---

 # Triggers